ethannicholas/Frost/docs/problems.md

 Array literals
 Properties
 fix command line parsing
+error handling (at least Maybe / Error / try, can wait on forcing people to check for errors) permissions handle duplicate classes, more than one public class per file, classes not being in the correct path figure out rules for init / cleanup, make sure I'm following them consistently, check any cases I can that don't rely on dataflow

 using = on two non-trivial choice entries does not work (merely compares rawValue) Need to figure out & enforce init and cleanup rules